openobserve/website4/content/blog/posts/sso-tax.md

 ---
-title: "The SSO (Single Sign On) Tax - Understanding the Controversy and Why It is Here to Stay"
+title: "The SSO (Single Sign On) Tax - Understanding the Controversy"
-seoTitle: "The SSO (Single Sign On) Tax - Understanding the Controversy and Why It is Here to Stay"
+seoTitle: "The SSO (Single Sign On) Tax - Understanding the Controversy"
-description: "The SSO (Single Sign On) Tax - What it is, why it is controversial, and why it is here to stay."
+description: "The SSO (Single Sign On) Tax - What it is, why it is controversial"
 alt: OpenObserve
 slug: sso-tax
 authors:
   - prabhat
 publishDate: 2024-09-03
 tags:
   - sso
   - enterprise
   - security
 ---

 The SSO (Single Sign-On) tax has been a topic of discussion in the tech industry for some time now.
 While some argue that it's an unnecessary burden, others see it as a necessary evil.
 Let's understand what it is, why it's controversial, and why it's unlikely to disappear anytime soon.

 ## How do people use SSO?

 Most folks are familiar with SSO in the form of **Sign in with Google** or **Sign in with Facebook** buttons on websites.
 These buttons allow users to log in to a website using their existing Google or Facebook credentials, eliminating the need to create and remember a new password for each site.

 Two broad forms of SSO include: